Damselgold/LITA-CAPSTONE-PROJECT-SALES-DATA/README.md

 Removing Duplicates

 ### Exploratory Data Analysis
+- which product is the best-selling?
+- what is the overall sales trend?
+- Which region has the highest sales?
+- what is the total revenue?
+- Who are the Top 5 customer by total sales?
+- Which region have the most loyal customers?

 ### Data Analysis
+#### SQL
+Select product, sum(quantity*unitprice) as totalsale From [dbo].[LITA+Capstone+Dataset1]
+ Group by product

 #### Pivot Summarization
 ##### Total Sales by Product
 ![Screenshot 2024-11-05 234726](https://github.com/user-attachments/assets/85d97ae5-2071-41f9-a026-6cb06e296d53)